nidhijn/nidhijn/README.md

 ### Hi there 👋
+Its all about the learning journey.
+Evey step is accounted for and counted.

 <!--
 **nidhijn/nidhijn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.